mikeflynn/thatmikeflynn.com-archive/_posts/2022-01-25-devs-and-keyboard-maestro.md

 ![KM Automation Assets](/public/images/2022/km_automation_assets.gif)

-I’ve got more and I have a list of others I want to experiment with, but I’d love to hear your automation ideas, successfully implemented or otherwise.
+I have so many more macros and I have a list of others I want to experiment with, but I’d love to hear your automation ideas, successfully implemented or otherwise.

 Hit me up: [@thatmikeflynn](https://twitter.com/thatmikeflynn)